NVIDIA/NeMo/docs/source/asr/speaker_recognition/datasets.rst

 Since we created the scp file for the train, we use `scp_to_manifest.py` to convert this scp file to a manifest file and then optionally split the files to train \& dev for evaluating the models while training by using the --split flag.
 We wont be needing the --split option for the test folder.
 Accordingly please mention the id number, which is the field num separated by / to be considered as the speaker label.
+If audio file path has name `path/to/folder/speaker_1234/01.wav` for which speaker id is
+`speaker_1234` we pick this by setting `id=3` or `id=-2`.
+For robust training it is recommended to create utterances of varied time lengths by creating chunks of 1.5, 2 and 3 sec.
+This can be set optionally by using `-create_chunks` option.
 After the download and conversion, your data folder should contain directories with manifest files as:

 * `data/<path>/train.json`